 It’s the only way you can watch and listen to customers without them seeing you.
-Even though it’s kinda weird and voyeuristic.
+Even though it’s voyeuristic.
 You tell respondents people are watching, but they forget.
-And secretly watching someone pick their nose when they think no one’s looking is kinda weird.
+And secretly watching someone pick their nose when they think no one’s looking is weird.

 The respondents may come up with a great idea.
 Better than you might get in your own idea generation meeting, for example.
 They may inspire your innovation or advert to go in a different direction.
-Which could totally wreck months of work.
+Which could wreck months of work.
 However, they may also talk complete rubbish.
-You’ve no idea what’s going to happen really.
-But you take the chance at least one of the groups will come up with something good.
+You’ve no real idea what’s going to happen.
+But you take the chance at least one group will come up with something good.

 Unfiltered and unbiased